Peter C. Hodgson: Career

-Hodgson received his A.B. degree in History from Princeton University (1956); and his B.D., M.A., and PhD degrees from Yale University (1959, 1960, 1963).
+Hodgson received his A.B. degree in history from Princeton University (1956); and his B.D., M.A., and PhD degrees from Yale University (1959, 1960, 1963).
 Hodgson taught modern and systematic theology at Vanderbilt for 38 years, with a focus on issues such as christology, the doctrine of God (Trinity), liberation theology, theology of history, and Protestant theology in the nineteenth century.
 His major contributions to systematic theology are New Birth of Freedom: A Theology of Bondage and Liberation (1976), God in History: Shapes of Freedom (1989), and Winds of the Spirit: A Constructive Christian Theology (1994).
 His nineteenth century studies include G. W. F. Hegel, F. C. Baur, D. F. Strauss, and George Eliot (Mary Ann Evans).
 He has published new editions and translations of works by Hegel and Baur.
-He served as Chair of the Graduate Department of Religion at Vanderbilt on three separate occasions between 1975 and 2001.
+He served as chair of the graduate department of religion at Vanderbilt on three separate occasions between 1975 and 2001.

 Following his retirement from teaching, Vanderbilt University named him Charles G. Finney Professor of Theology, Emeritus.
 Hodgson and his wife, Eva Fornady Hodgson, endowed a scholarship at Vanderbilt for students wishing to pursue studies in theology or ethics.

 Personal life

-Hodgson married Eva Sara Fornady in 1960, and they have two children, David A. Hodgson and Jennifer H. Anton.
-They continue to live in Nashville, Tennessee, following retirement, and spend summers in Eagles Mere, Pennsylvania.
+Hodgson married Eva Sara Fornady in 1960.
+Eva died in 2024.
+Peter continues to live in Nashville, Tennessee, following retirement, and spends summers in Eagles Mere, Pennsylvania.
 Hodgson is ordained in the Presbyterian Church (USA).